Gloamglozer/plotly.js/smith_api.md

             Type: number greater than or equal to 0
             Default: 1
             Sets the length of the color bar This measure excludes the padding of both ends.
 That is, the color bar length is this length minus the padding on both ends.

-        -   x
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: number between or equal to -2 and 3
-            Default: 1.02
-            Sets the x position of the color bar (in plot fraction).

-        -   xanchor
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: enumerated , one of ( "left" | "center" | "right" )
-            Default: "left"
-            Sets this color bar's horizontal position anchor.
-This anchor binds the `x` position to the "left", "center" or "right" of the color bar.

-        -   xpad
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: number greater than or equal to 0
-            Default: 10
-            Sets the amount of padding (in px) along the x direction.

-        -   y
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: number between or equal to -2 and 3
-            Default: 0.5
-            Sets the y position of the color bar (in plot fraction).

-        -   yanchor
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: enumerated , one of ( "top" | "middle" | "bottom" )
-            Default: "middle"
-            Sets this color bar's vertical position anchor This anchor binds the `y` position to the "top", "middle" or "bottom" of the color bar.

-        -   ypad
-            Parent: data[type=scattersmith].marker.colorbar
-            Type: number greater than or equal to 0
-            Default: 10
-            Sets the amount of padding (in px) along the y direction.

         -   outlinecolor
             Parent: data[type=scattersmith].marker.colorbar